 Skip to main content

-3. Set up a Parameter Page
+3. Set Up a Parameter Page

 Great work so far!
 You have created your first Dashboard page.
 Now let's keep working on your HMI.
 In this step we will be adding a Parameter Page where you will be able to view and edit your HMI's parameters.